smruthie/Codon-Usage-Bias-in-mRNA-Sequences/README.md

 The amino acids do not entirely show codon usage bias in CLOCK gene, but a few of them do: Tyrosine, Asparagine, Glutamate, and Cysteine.
 Some amino acids showed bias by choosing a particular codon **much** lesser than the other codons: TCG in Serine (0.95%), CCG in Proline (4.3%), GCG in Alanine (2.7%), etc. However, more comparisons are required to see if all amino acids with 4-6 codons show bias by choosing some codons radically lesser than the others; if it does, then it's more natural than for 2-codon amino acids due to more codon options.
 If not, then it may support the hypothesis that CLOCK genes show some codon usage bias.

-This program can be used to compute codon usage frequencies for any coding sequence, but does not remove introns.
-So, it's important to make sure that the sequence starts with a start site and ends with a stop site (a.k.a., coding/mRNA sequence).
+This program can be used to compute codon usage frequencies for any coding sequence.
+Note: it does not remove introns, so the imported file should strictly be a coding sequence (or coding sequences).